Beamographic/rush/README.md

 ## Installation

-Prebuilt binary releases are avalaible if you're looking for testing the ruleset or don't possess a developpment environment:
+Prebuilt binary releases are available if you're looking for testing the ruleset or don't possess a developpment environment:
 | [Releases Page](https://github.com/swoolcock/rush/releases/) |
 | -------------|

-**NOTE**: For the moment, only desktop platform (Windows, mac OSX, Linux) are supported.
+**NOTE**: For the moment, only desktop platforms (Windows, mac OSX, Linux) are supported.

 The ruleset consists of a single DLL file that you'll need to drop in the `rulesets` directory of osu!lazer data directory.

 ### Installation instructions

 1. Navigate to the osu!lazer data directory.
 You can navigate to it by opening the osu! settings panel and using "open osu! folder" button.
 Alternatively you can directly navigate to the `rulesets` folder via your OS directory explorer at the following locations:
     - `%AppData%/osu/rulesets` on Windows
     - `~/.local/share/osu/rulesets` on Linux / mac OSX